GeoPlatform/client-api/api.md

 ### Services

-`JQueryServiceService` and `NGServiceService` additionally provide the following methods:
+Service-based implementations of `ItemService` additionally provide the following methods:

 - `.about(:service)` - requests updated service information from the remote web service

 ```javascript
 let svc = new GeoPlatform.JQueryServiceService();